-Capital Adjustment Account 2014 4/15 2013 3/14 £'000 £'000 £'000 £'000 Balance at 1 April 170,542 172,400 Reversal of items relating to capital expenditure debited or credited to the Comprehensive Income and Expenditure Statement: Charges for depreciation and amortisation of non-current assets (21,181) (15,958) Revaluation losses on Property, Plant and Equipment (1,034) (1,377) Revenue expenditure funded from capital under statute (1,862) (2,385) Amounts of non-current assets written off on disposal or sale (including Impairment) as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement (1,300) (731) (1,000) (25,377) (101) (20,451) Adjusting amounts written out of the Revaluation Reserve 1,157 910 Net written out amount of the cost of non-current assets 1,107 - 010 consumed in the year (24,220) (19,541) Capital financing applied in the year: (27,220) (10,041) Use of the Capital Receipts Reserve to finance new capital expenditure 2,427 928 Application of grants to capital financing from the Capital Grants , unapplied account - - Capital Receipts Reserve set aside to repay debt 243 141 Capital grants and contributions credited to the Comprehensive Income and Expenditure Statement that have been applied to capital financing 8,368 11,235 Statutory provision for the financing of capital investment charged against the Council Fund and HRA balances 4,671 4,419 Capital expenditure charged against the Council Fund and HRA balances 2,863 . - 966 18,572 17,689 Movements in the market value of Investment Properties charged to the Comprehensive Income and Expenditure Statement (76) (6) Balance at 31 March 164,818 170,542 b) Financial Instruments Adjustment Account
+Capital Adjustment Account 2014 /15 2013 /14 £'000 £'000 £'000 £'000 Balance at 1 April Reversal of items relating to capital expenditure debited or credited to the Comprehensive Income and Expenditure Statement: 170,542 172,400 Charges for depreciation and amortisation of non-current assets (21,181) (15,958) Revaluation losses on Property, Plant and Equipment Revenue expenditure funded from capital under statute (1,540) (1,862) (1,377) (2,385) Amounts of non-current assets written off on disposal or sale (including Impairment) as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement (1,300) (25,883) (731) (20,451) Adjusting amounts written out of the Revaluation Reserve 1,157 910 Net written out amount of the cost of non-current assets - consumed in the year (24,726) (19,541) Capital financing applied in the year: Use of the Capital Receipts Reserve to finance new capital expenditure 2,427 928 Application of grants to capital financing from the Capital Grants unapplied account - - Capital Receipts Reserve set aside to repay debt Capital grants and contributions credited to the Comprehensive 243 141 Income and Expenditure Statement that have been applied to capital financing 8,368 11,235 Statutory provision for the financing of capital investment charged against the Council Fund and HRA balances 4,671 4,419 Capital expenditure charged against the Council Fund and HRA balances 2,863 966 18,572 17,689 Movements in the market value of Investment Properties charged to the Comprehensive Income and Expenditure Statement (1,199) (6) Balance at 31 March 163,189 170,542 b) Financial Instruments Adjustment Account

 The Financial Instruments Adjustment Account absorbs the timing differences arising from the different arrangements for accounting for income and expenses relating to certain financial instruments and for bearing losses or benefiting from gains per statutory provisions.
 The Council uses the Account to manage premiums paid and penalties charged on the early redemption of loans.
 Premiums and Penalties are charged to the Comprehensive Income and Expenditure Statement when they are incurred, but reversed out of the Council Fund Balance to the Account in the Movement in Reserves Statement.
 Over time, the charge is posted back to the Council Fund Balance in accordance with statutory arrangements for spreading the burden on council tax.
 In the Council's case, this period is the unexpired term that was outstanding on the loans when they were redeemed.
-As a result, the balance on the Account at 31 March 2015 will be charged to the Council Fund over the next 4 years.